 “It’s stinky poo-poo auntie.
 Grandma clean it up?”
 He asks, still pointing at the pile of dog shit.

 I’ve slowly started to make my way to him.
 I would hate to startle him into stepping in it before his chance is gone.
 “Yes, grandma will clean it up.
 Leave the stinky poo-poo alone or you’ll have to sit on time-out.
 Do you want to sit on time-out?”

 Children fucking suck sometimes.
 I know there is no way in hell I’m alone in my thoughts.
-At some point every parent in the world has to have thought to him or herself, in this moment I hate my child.
+At some point, every parent in the world has to have thought to him or herself, at this moment I hate my child.
 He is such a little asshole.